alantrrs/dataset-cache/README.md

 This library defines a common API for installing and interfacing with datasets.
 The idea is that using a dataset should be as simple as requiring it into your project.

+## Setup
+The idea with dataset.js is that you don't have to re-download datasets multiple time and that you can guarantee that the data you're using is the correct one.
+In order to do that, you need to determine a directory to be used specifically for data. e.g ``~/data`` Dataset.js will read this path from the environment variable ``DATASETS_HOME``

 ## Install
 The first step is getting the resources.
 These resources are usually compressed, so the second step is decompressing them into the proper file structure.